danielcunn123/Security/Firewall/rules/README.md

 "Snort is an open source network intrusion prevention system, capable of performing real-time traffic analysis and packet logging on IP networks.
 It can perform protocol analysis, content searching/matching, and can be used to detect a variety of attacks and probes, such as buffer overflows, stealth port scans, CGI attacks, SMB probes, OS fingerprinting attempts, and much more."
 ­<br>
 <br>
-Snort is a well-known software solution aimed to defend networks from a variaty of network-based attacks and known & unknown-vulnerabilities through detection and prevention techniques.
+Snort is a well-known software solution aimed to defend networks from a variety of network-based attacks, known & unknown-vulnerabilities through detection and prevention techniques.
-The cornerstone of Snort are the rules, there are many thousends of rules within each ruleset varying in power, precision, and flexibility.
-Snort provides a free ruleset for basic defense against emerging threats, also paid personal and business rulesets for advanced protection against known and unknown threats for system administrators and end-users.
+The cornerstone of Snort are the rules, there are many thousands of rules within each ruleset varying in power, precision, and flexibility.
+Snort provides a free ruleset for basic defence against emerging threats, also paid personal and business rulesets for advanced protection against known and unknown threats for system administrators and end-users.
 <br>
 <br>